100 7 F To C

 Q4: How can I easily convert temperatures without a calculator?

-A4: For quick approximations, you can remember that a change of 5°C is roughly equal to a change of 9°F. However, for accurate conversions, especially when dealing with temperatures far from 0°C or 32°F, using the formula is recommended.
+A4: For quick approximations, you can remember that a change of 5°C is roughly equal to a change of 9°F. Still, for accurate conversions, especially when dealing with temperatures far from 0°C or 32°F, using the formula is recommended.

 Q5: What is the significance of the number 32 in the Fahrenheit to Celsius conversion?